EventSaucePHP/EventSauce/docs/docs/architecture.md

 ---
-permalink: /docs/core-concepts/
+permalink: /docs/architecture/
+redirect_from: '/docs/core-concepts/'
-title: Core Concepts
+title: Architecture
-published_at: 2018-02-25
+published_at: 2018-03-24
-updated_at: 2018-03-23
+updated_at: 2018-03-24
 ---

-## The Architecture

 The core of EventSauce revolves around a set of **3** interfaces:

-1. `AggregateRootRepository`
+> 1. `AggregateRootRepository`
-2. `MessageRepository`
+> 2. `MessageRepository`
-3. `MessageDispatcher`
+> 3. `MessageDispatcher`

 The `AggregateRootRepository` is the main interface.
 It is responsible for retrieving and persisting aggregate root objects.
 It uses the other two parts for retrieving and storing `Message` objects (in which events are transported) and dispatching messages to `Consumer`s.
-Because EventSauce is based around these interfaces it's very easy to modify how the library is interacts with external boundaries (such as databases and queue's).
-The interfaces also make EventSauce highly composable without the need for inheritance.
+Because EventSauce is based around these interfaces it's very easy to modify how the library behaves.
+The interfaces also make EventSauce highly customizable without the need for inheritance.

+Which `MessageRepository` or `MessageDispatcher` you use is totally up to you.
+There are benefits (and downsides) to each queueing mechanism and message repository.
+Because EventSauce places these implementations behind an interface you're free to choose whatever fits best.
+You can even create your own repositories and dispatchers, the interfaces are very tiny.

+### Replaceable items

+> * `AggregateRootRepository` - custom aggregate root construction and persistence
+> * `MessageRepository` - custom message storage (database)
+> * `MessageDispatcher` - customer message dispatching (queue)
+> * `ClassNameInflector` - custom inflection for class-names to event names (interoperability)
+> * `MessageSerializer` - customer message serialization (storage)
+> * `EventSerializer` - customer event serialization (storage)

+### Shipped Implementation

+The default implementation of the `AggregateRootRepository` is the `ConstructingAggregateRootRepository`.
+This repository requires your aggregate root to implement the `AggregateRoot` interface.
+This implementation supports simple aggregate root reconstitution and versioning for sequential integrity.

 The library ships with an `InMemoryMessageRepository` (which can be used for testing) and a `SynchronousMessageDispatcher`.
 Apart from that it ships with composition helpers such as the `MessageDispatcherChain`.
 The dispatcher chain allows you to chain dispatchers, this allows you to combine synchronous and asynchronous dispatching in the same composition.

-Which `MessageRepository` or `MessageDispatcher` you use is totally up to you.
-There are benefits (and downsides) to each queueing mechanism and message repository.
-Because EventSauce places these implementations behind an interface you're free to choose whatever fits best.
-You can even create your own repositories and dispatchers, the interface is very tiny.
+## Core Concepts

+Below are short descriptions of all parts that make up EventSauce.

 ### Aggregate Root